Gabbi Tuft: Teaming with Curt Hawkins (2011–2012)

 On April 26, Reks was drafted to the Raw brand as part of the 2011 Supplemental Draft.
-After wrestling dark matches for a few months, Reks made her Raw debut in a backstage segment with Curt Hawkins, Wade Barrett, and Alberto Del Rio.
+After wrestling dark matches for a few months, Reks made her Raw debut on September 5 in a backstage segment with Curt Hawkins, Wade Barrett, and Alberto Del Rio.
 On the September 8 episode of Superstars, Reks made her in-ring return as she teamed with Hawkins to defeat Titus O'Neil and Percy Watson.
 Hawkins and Reks then began appearing on the fifth season of NXT, by attacking the Usos from behind on the September 27 episode of NXT.
 Over the next two weeks on NXT, Hawkins and Reks faced the Usos in tag team matches, with Hawkins and Reks winning the first match and the Usos winning the second match.
 Reks made her singles return on October 16 losing to Yoshi Tatsu.
 Reks participated in a World Heavyweight Championship number 1 contender 41 man battle royal and the "All I Want For Christmas Battle Royal" and was eliminated in both.
 Hawkins and Reks would lose to the Usos once again on December 6.
 Reks and Hawkins would then lose a non-title match to the tag team champions Air Boom (Evan Bourne and Kofi Kingston) on the December 22 episode of Superstars.
 Hawkins and Reks engaged in a feud with the duo of Trent Barreta and Yoshi Tatsu beginning in December 2011.
 Both teams would play pranks on each other, with Tatsu being locked in a closet and Reks' hands being superglued onto an Xbox controller.
 The feud ended when Hawkins and Reks defeated Barreta and Tatsu on the January 18, 2012 episode of NXT.